greggman/uzip-module/README.md

 # uzip-module

-zlib inflate, deflate, inflateRaw, deflateRaw, as well as simple in memory zip creation.
+zlib inflate, deflate, inflateRaw, deflateRaw, as well as simple in memory zip creation and parsing.

 This is a ES6 module version of [UZIP.js](https://github.com/photopea/UZIP.js)